-Democracy Rising seeks to create an environment where all communities have political equality and are fully able to participate in their democracy.
-A democracy where anyone with a vision for their community can viably run for office, and where communities are empowered to hold elected officials accountable.
+Democracy Rising seeks to create a democracy where all communities have political equity and are fully able to participate in shaping policy and holding elected officials accountable.

-Democracy Rising works directly with community groups and jurisdictions to build effective organizing and advocacy strategies, empower them to advance electoral reform in their communities, and ensure electoral reforms are implemented justly.
+Democracy Rising works directly with community groups advancing democracy reform to build effective organizing, education, and advocacy strategies and to ensure just implementation.

 Over the last several years, electoral reform has captured more focus in the national dialogue than ever before.
 In particular, ranked-choice voting (RCV) has emerged as an election reform that is gaining support at a rapid pace across the country.
 Many cities are adopting and implementing RCV, and viable campaigns are underway in several more cities and states.
 The most effective RCV advocacy efforts have dedicated time and resources to building strong and diverse organizations and coalitions at the outset.
 The ability to channel people power into healthy organizations is essential to leveraging this opportunity.